The Historical Way Stage

 Caretakers since 2020

 “Domitur is a tourism agency that promotes Portugal abroad.
 We believe that we have a beautiful territory, full of history, very good people to welcome, great cuisine and an incredible nature.
 The Portuguese South- West Coast is an example of this.
 Excellent walking routes by the sea and in the interior of the territory.
-We therefore decided to give volunteer support to 2 excellent routes: a historical way and another one on the fishermen's trail in one of the most beautiful areas of our region – Algarve: Arrifana and Aljezur.”
+We therefore decided to give volunteer support to one excellent route in the Historical way in one of the most beautiful areas of our region – Algarve: Arrifana and Aljezur.”